tjingboem/UDOs/README.md

 BlueUDOs are oraganized in the folders:

     amplitude:
-    adsr140.udo
-    adsr140_calc_coef.udo
-    k_Tremolo.udo - simple Tremolo based on lfo opcode.
-Can be switched ON/OFF. k_Tremolo_adsr140_MONO.udo
+    k_Tremolo.blueUDO - simple Tremolo based on lfo opcode.
+Can be switched ON/OFF. k_Tremolo.csd
+    k_Tremolo_adsr140_MONO.udo
     k_Tremolo_adsr140_STEREO.udo
     k_Zwel.udo  -   looks at the duration of the note and adds/subtracts amplitude to that note.
-Adds realism to an otherwise static note by adding an amplitude accent.
+Adds realism to an otherwise static note by adding an amplitude accent. k_Zwel_m.udo  -   looks at the duration of the note and adds/subtracts amplitude to that note.
+Adds realism to an otherwise static note by adding an amplitude accent k_Zwel.csd

     file:
     ButtLP.udo  -   UDO from Victor Lazzarini.
 A recursive lowpass filter.
 The number of recursions allows for a deeper filter.
     ButtHP.udo  -   UDO from Victor Lazzarini.
 A recursive highpass filter.
 The number of recursions allows for a deeper filter.